 In the quest to keep the pilot light that is our metabolism burning at all times, there's no sweeter sound than finding out that something we're already doing is helping to keep it aflame.
 Case in point: drinking coffee.
-83% of adults sip java daily, and lucky for this (large chunk) of the population, reaching for a cup first thing in the morning is actually fuelling the flame a lot more than we knew.
+83% of adults sip java daily, and lucky for this (large chunk) of the population, reaching for a cup first thing in the morning is actually fueling the flame a lot more than we knew.

 "Your daily cup of coffee can help boost your metabolic rate by stimulating thermogenesis, helping you burn more fat," nutritionist Sarah Flowers tells The Express.
 She continues, "Coffee also contains chlorogenic acid, which helps to slow down the absorption of carbohydrates, as well as stimulate the hormone epinephrine, which helps to break down fat."
 Chlorogenic acid also slows down the absorption of carbohydrates and suppresses our hunger hormone, ghrelin.